AtlasICL/dotfiles/README.md

-# Atlas setup script
-This is my setup script for Ubuntu/Debian Linux systems.
+## Setup script for Ubuntu/Debian Linux systems.

-# Instructions
+## Instructions
 In your home directory, clone the repo, then run the setup script.
 ```
 git clone https://github.com/AtlasICL/dotfiles ~/dotfiles
 bash ~/dotfiles/setup.sh
 ```
-- **You should modify** the `.gitconfig` in your home folder to with **your name and email**.
+- **You should modify** the `.gitconfig` in your home folder to with your own name and email.
 - NeoVim requires a nerd font.
-I use [this one](https://www.programmingfonts.org/#jetbrainsmono), it is free and open source.
+I use [this one](https://www.programmingfonts.org/#jetbrainsmono); it is free and open source.

-# Features and behaviour
+## Features and behaviour

 |                  |                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                |
 | ---------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |